Data Classification: Policy Examples + Template

-According to Statista, global data creation is projected to grow to more than 180 zettabytes by 2025.
+According to Statista, global data creation is projected to explode over the next decade, growing to more than 180 zettabytes by 2025 and over two thousand zettabytes by 2035.

-While only a small percentage of this newly created data is kept, organizations are still facing the challenge of managing more data than ever before — and safeguarding it against data breaches.
+While only a small percentage of this newly created data is kept, organizations are still facing the challenge of managing more data than ever before and safeguarding it against breaches.

-Your business needs a system for organizing both sensitive and low-priority data.
-Data classification can help you sort information according to risk level and set proper data security policies.
-Categorizing data can also help your organization streamline its data protocols.
+Data classification can help your organization address this challenge, enabling you to sort information according to risk level and set proper data security policies.

-To help you get started, we’ll provide a simple breakdown of the data classification process.
-Read on to learn how to determine data sensitivity levels, what methods you can use to classify data, what steps and best practices you need to follow to create a data classification policy, and more.
+Read on to learn how to determine data classification levels, what methods you can use to classify data, what steps and best practices you need to follow to create a data classification policy, and more.

 What is data classification?

 Data classification comes after the data discovery process.
-The latter is relatively simple.
-You scan your environment to determine where structured and unstructured data resides.
+So first, you scan your environment to determine where structured and unstructured data resides.
 It will likely be spread across databases, cloud storage services, and files like PDFs and emails, among other sources.
-Then, within these discovered data sources, you identify different types of data and assign them labels according to your classification scheme.
-This classification process is more complex.
+Then, within these discovered data sources, you identify different types of data and assign them labels based on characteristics like:

 Benefits of data classification